stan-alam/java/OCA/7/I/Chap03/notes.md

 ```

 In this case the *variable* **avg** can not be accessed outside the **getAverage** method because it is defined locally in the **getAverage** method

+    The lifespan of a variable is determined by its scope.
+If the scope of the variable is limited to a method,
+    its lifespan is is also limited to that method